SPECIAL EDUCATION NEEDS & DISABILITY (SEND)

 9. Pupils with SEN need close monitoring and frequent adjustments to our adaptive practice.

-OUR SENCOs (Special Educaton Coordinators)
+OUR SENCOs (Special Education Coordinators)

 SENCo Nursery, Reception & Y 1-3